ElinaBoman/rootme/README.md

 - In the "Access Control List", "Edit", enable list for "Public Access", accept the warning.

 AWS- IAM set up
-- In the AWS service meny, go to "Create New Group"
+- In the AWS service menu, go to "Create New Group"
 - Give group a name
-- Locate Review Policy, User Grups and select your newly created group
+- Locate Review Policy, User Groups and select your newly created group
-- Locate the Permission tab, Add permisisons and click "Attach Policies"
+- Locate the Permission tab, Add permissions and click "Attach Policies"
 - Select policy and Add permissions at the bottom.
-- From JSON tab, select Import Managed Policy. search for S3 and choose Amazon3fULLaccess polity.
+- From the JSON tab, select Import Managed Policy. search for S3 and choose Amazon3fULLaccess policy.
 - Import
-- Copy the ARN code form S3 bucket.
+- Copy the ARN code from S3 bucket.
 -       {
               "Version": "2012-10-17",
               "Statement": [